mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 if assembled using explosives and locally available materials.
-Ground mines become available at TL5, and are designed to lie more or less flat on the ground, though some advanced variants can be stuck to a suitable non- horizontal surface.
+Ground mines become available at TL5, and are designed to lie more or less flat on the ground, though some advanced variants can be stuck to a suitable non-horizontal surface.
 Ground mines are usually designed to attack vehicles from underneath or to throw a small anti-personnel device up to a pre-set height where it detonates.
 They present an all-round threat.
 Directional